2022 Andover tornado

-In the evening hours of April 29, 2022, a strong and well-documented tornado moved through the city of Andover, located in the U.S. state of Kansas.
+In the evening hours of April 29, 2022, a strong tornado moved through the city of Andover, located in the U.S. state of Kansas.
 The tornado tracked 12.8 mi through the area, injuring three people and inflicting EF3 damage on the Enhanced Fujita scale to structures located on the eastern side of Andover.

 The tornado first touched down southwest of Andover in Sedgwick County, causing minor damage.
 The tornado rapidly intensified as it approached the town, damaging numerous structures prior to entering city limits.
 The tornado reached EF3 intensity in eastern Andover, where it destroyed several dozen homes and damaged a YMCA fitness center that served the town.
 It remained on the ground for 21 minutes while tracking 12.8 mi through the area, and was the only strong tornado to occur during a two-day outbreak that produced 29 tornadoes.

-Background
+Meteorological background

 A powerful low pressure system approached Kansas on April 29, allowing a sharp dryline to track to generally along Interstate 135.
 The Storm Prediction Center outlined an enhanced risk of severe weather for the region, including a 10% risk area for tornadoes.
 Storms first developed across central and northeast Kansas near the warm front, but as the early evening hours continued, several storms fired just east of Wichita.
 One of these storms intensified into a low-precipitation supercellular thunderstorm, which produced the Andover tornado.